svalaskevicius/dotfiles/.xmonad/README.md

 # xmonad config

+Credit to the original authors of the config:

-This is [Marco Lopes](https://github.com/mlopes/dotfiles/)'s xmonad and xmobar configuration.
+> This is [Marco Lopes](https://github.com/mlopes/dotfiles/)'s xmonad and xmobar configuration.
-This configuration is rooted in the [xmonad](http://xmonad.org/) configuration used by Vic Fryzel as it was circa 2013, and was heavily customised since then.
+> This configuration is rooted in the [xmonad](http://xmonad.org/) configuration used by Vic Fryzel as it was circa 2013, and was heavily customised since then.
 Years of customisations have left litle in common with the original configuration.

+Time to change and adapt it again :)

 ## Introduction